strangeproblem/strangeproblem.github.io/words.md

 Therfore, the only way to make this choice is to *weigh* the goals for this specific case.
 We can apply this principle: If the loss of happiness is small and the gain to truth is big, we should choose truth.
 But if the loss of happiness is big and the gain of truth is small, we should choose happiness.
 Most choices in life are like this.
 We must weigh conflicting goals.

 Now we have a new problem: How do we quantify whether a loss of happiness or truth is "big" or "small"?
-I can't answer that question in this document.
+I can't answer that question in this website.
 For one, this very much depends on personal values.
 And two, this very much depends on the specific details of the situation.
 It cannot be determined in a general, abstract, philosophical sense.

 ## Incremental effects

 I've talked about weighing the effects of choices, and it's important to understand that effects are usually not binary.
-Usually, a result of a choice is not simply "good" or "bad".
+Usually a result of a choice is not simply "good" or "bad".
 It is good or bad with a certain amount.
-And there are often many ways to attain in-between results.
+And there are often many choices that get in-between results.

 Consider an example case of deciding whether or not to eat in a vegetarian way.
 One positive effect of making this choice is that it will reduce carbon emissions into the atmosphere, slowing global warming, and making everyone in the world happier.
 One negative effect of making this choice is that you will eat less tasty food, making you less happy.

-I've often seen this presented as a binary choice.
+I've often seen people talk about this like it's a binary choice.
 The claim is that people usually "become vegetarian" and then never eat a piece of meat ever again.
 That's a good choice for the world, and we should applaud those people.

-*However*, we must be careful to mind that 99% vegetarianism is almost as good, and those people should be applauded almost as much.
+However, we must be careful to mind that 99% vegetarianism is *almost* as good, and those people should be applauded *almost* as much.
 If your goal is to reduce carbon emissions, then someone who eats vegetarian 99% of the time is having 99% of the impact.
-(Actually, it may not be *exactly* 99% impact, but let's not sweat the details.
+(Actually, it may not be exactly 99% impact, but let's not sweat the details.
 My point is that it has most of the impact.)

 The same can be said for any percentage of vegetarianism.
 75% vegetarianism is less good than 99% but better than 0%.
 Similarly 50% vegetarianism is less good than 75% but better than 0%.
 And so on.